Belgreen, Alabama

 Belgreen is a census-designated place and unincorporated community in Franklin County, Alabama, United States, located nine miles west of Russellville and around 17 miles east of Red Bay on Alabama Highway 24.
-As of the 2010 census, its population was 129.
-Belgreen is a small district, composed of a condensed area of residency, the school, a small businesses.
+As of the 2020 census, Belgreen had a population of 170.
+Belgreen is a small district, composed of a condensed area of residency, the school, and small businesses.